-The Rev. JUAN REED (2005): Since his 1991 arrival at St. Martin's Episcopal Church as an out and affirming vicar, this ex-social worker has made a once-declining parish into a place where progressive LGBT persons can share worship openly with their fellow heterosexual Christians.
+The Rev. JUAN REED (2005): After his 1991 arrival at St. Martin's Episcopal Church as an out and affirming vicar, this ex-social worker made a once-declining parish into a place where progressive LGBT persons could share worship openly with their fellow heterosexual Christians.

-CHARLES "CHUCK" RENSLOW (1991): An internationally known gay businessman and photographer, he opened the Gold Coast in the early 1960s.
+CHARLES "CHUCK" RENSLOW (1991): An internationally known gay businessman and photographer, he opened the Gold Coast in 1958.
 It was one of Chicago's first openly gay enterprises and one of the first leather bars in the world.
 He also published GayLife, has financially aided many gay rights efforts since the 1960s, and has been active in local and national Democratic Party politics.
-He co-founded the International Mr. Leather contest and set up the Leather Museum and Archives.
+He co-founded the annual International Mr. Leather contest and established the Leather Archives & Museum.